Pre-Pharmacy

 Various courses incorporate lecture and recitation sections, case study workshops, laboratories, and field experience.

-Employment in pharmacy settings
+Employment in Pharmaceutical Industry

 Following graduation, many alumni enter the workforce directly.
 In 2024, 34% of graduates secured employment in pharmacy settings.
-Most of these positions were in community pharmacy (85%), with smaller percentages in hospital pharmacy (8%), nuclear pharmacy (2%), clinical pharmacy (2%), and long-term care pharmacy (2%) .
+Most of these positions were in community pharmacy (85%), with smaller percentages in hospital pharmacy (8%), nuclear pharmacy (2%), clinical pharmacy (2%) and long-term care pharmacy (2%).
 The average starting salary for full-time employment as a pharmacist in May 2024 was $117,483.

-Government and regulatory roles
+Government and Regulatory Roles

 As of May 2024, the average starting salary for full-time employment as a pharmacist, excluding residency and fellowship positions, was $117,483.
 This reflects a $1,237 increase from the previous year, indicating a steady upward trend in compensation for new graduates.